syncfusion-content/uwp-docs/uwp/Visual-Studio-Integration/NuGet-Packages.md

     nuget update “C:\Users\SyncfusionApplication\package.config”
     ~~~

-## Syncfusion NuGet feed URL Configuration
+## Syncfusion® NuGet feed URL Configuration

-### Get the Syncfusion NuGet feed URL
+### Get the Syncfusion® NuGet feed URL

-You should get the private Syncfusion UWP NuGet feed URL to install or upgrade the Syncfusion UWP NuGet packages.
-To get the URL from Syncfusion website use the following steps:
+You should get the private Syncfusion® UWP NuGet feed URL to install or upgrade the Syncfusion® UWP NuGet packages.
+To get the URL from Syncfusion® website use the following steps:

 1. Navigate to [nuget.syncfusion.com](https://nuget.syncfusion.com/), and select the **MOBILE** tab.